abdulrahim860/RBAC-Chatbot/README.md

 | `marketing`| Only marketing & general documents           |
 | `employee` | Only general documents                       |

-Role assignment is determined automatically based on file path patterns in Markdown/CSV documents.

 ---

 ## 📄 Example Queries